CallumBoase/react-into-html/readme.md

 * Anywhere that can serve a javascript file will do.

 ### Netlify hosting
-* One option is to set up Netlify site that imports your forked version of this repo and automatically publishes the `public` folder when you make a commit to the `main` branch.
+* One option is to set up Netlify site with auto-deploy of the `public` folder from the `main` branch of your github repo.
-* A sample `netlify.toml` file to setup the build logic is included if you choose to use this method.
+* A sample `netlify.toml` file to setup this build logic is included if you choose to use this method.
 * Full instructions on setting up Netlify auto-deploy from github are beyond the scope of this readme, but are easy to find online.

 ## Local testing
-* You can test your compiled components locally.
-See instructions in `./testing/readme_localTesting.md`
+* For more information on testing your compiled components locally, see instructions in `./testing/readme_localTesting.md`

 ## Using the deployed script in a Knack app
 One common use-case is creating a React component to embed into a Knack app, to do more advanced functionality than natively available in Knack.